katsu1110/matlab_usefulfunc/README.md

 - EDA ... functions for exploratory data analysis
 - Format ... functions for formatting publication figures
 - Fitting ... functions to fit behavioral or neural data
+- Eye ... functions to deal with eye-data obtained from an eye-tracker